Geography crossword puzzle. Geography crossword Difficult questions about Africa

 4. Northern, Southern, Eastern, Western, Central (Equatorial).

-5. This type is characterized by the predominance of low-productive small-scale agriculture, the low development of the manufacturing industry, the poor development of transport, and the underdevelopment of the non-productive sphere of activity (only trade and services).
+5. This type is characterized by the predominance of low-productivity, low-commodity Agriculture, low development of the manufacturing industry, weak development of transport, underdevelopment of the non-productive sphere of activity (only trade and services).

 6. Peanuts.

-7. Low culture of livestock, in addition, a large number of livestock are annually affected by sleeping sickness, the peddler of which is the tse-tse fly.
+7. Low livestock culture, in addition, a large number of Livestock are annually affected by sleeping sickness, carried by the tsetse fly.

 8. Kenya.
 Nairobi.

-9. This is an area of copper ore mining and smelting of blister and refined copper.
-It is located on the territory of Zambia and Congo (Kinshasa), has a length of approximately 500 km.
+9. This is a mining area copper ore and smelting of rough and refined copper.
+It is located on the territory of Zambia and Congo (Kinshasa), and has a length of approximately 500 km.

 10. Organization of African Unity.
-Assistance in strengthening the unity of African states, the struggle for their sovereignty.
+Promoting the strengthening of the unity of African states, the struggle for their sovereignty.

 Questions

-1. Which country in Africa has the largest population?
+1. Which African country has the largest population?

-2. Which African country was the last to get rid of colonial dependence?
+2. Which African state was the last to get rid of colonial rule?

-3. In the oases of the Sahara, a plant called the "queen of the desert" is grown.
-Its fruits are nutritionally equal to meat (up to 100 kg / year are harvested from one tree).
-Ropes are woven from its wood fibers, huts are covered with leaves, wood is used in construction.
-What is this plant?
+3. In the oases of the Sahara, a plant called the “queen of the desert” is grown.
+Its fruits are nutritionally equal to meat (up to 100 kg/year are harvested from one tree).
+Its wood fibers are used to weave ropes, cover huts with leaves, and use the wood in construction.
+What kind of plant is this?

 4. Africa is divided into 5 economic regions.
 Name 5 states of the Eastern region and their capitals.

-5. Briefly describe the colonial type of territorial structure of the economy, characteristic of Africa.
+5. Briefly describe the colonial type of territorial economic structure characteristic of Africa.

 6. What kind of monoculture is typical for Ghana?

-7. What is the reason for the preference in Africa for less high-calorie, but quick-cooking food over more high-calorie, but slower-boiling food?
+7. What is the reason for the preference in Africa for lower-calorie, but faster-cooking food over higher-calorie, but slower-cooking food?

 8. In this East African country, forests cover 80% of its area.
-This is the highest rate in Africa.
+This is the highest figure in Africa.
 Name the country and its capital.

-9. What area of Africa is called the African Ruhr?
+9. Which region of Africa is called the African Ruhr?

 10. What is PAH?
-What are her tasks?
+What are its tasks?

 Answers